 Trust property means lands, natural resources, or other assets held by the United States in trust for Indian Tribes or individual Indians.

-Us/we/our means the single bureau, agency, or entity within the Department of the Interior that administers appraisals and valuations of Indian property.
+Us/we/our means the bureau, agency, or entity within the Department of the Interior that administers appraisals and valuations of Indian property.

 Valuation means all other valuation methods or a market analysis, such as a general description of market trends, values, or benchmarks, prepared by a qualified appraiser.